Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/14-communication-with-subjects/game-catalog/README.md

 ```

 ### Step 5.
 Now it's time to add another subscription, in this case on `game-summary.component.ts`.
-It has a varaible that shows how many months a game has been on market currently it's not bound  to anything.
+It has a variable that shows how many months a game has been on market currently it's not bound  to anything.
 Lets fix that with a subscription.

 > Have a look into:  https://blog.rangle.io/rxjs-where-is-the-if-else-operator/